PrincetonUniversity/advanced-command-line/06_sed/README.md

  - The REPLACEMENT has a limited set of metacharacters.  `+*.` and more can be used without escaping.
 Back reference is supported and therefore `\` must be escaped if you want a literal `\`.
- - The sed option `-i` makes the matching case-insensitive.
+ - The flag `i` makes the matching case-insensitive.

 You can also invoke sed on the entire file like so:
 ```
 sed 's/Kafka/KAFKA/' metamorphosis.txt
 ```
-Multiple file arguments are processed as if concatentated.
+Multiple file arguments are processed as if concatentated unless the `-i` option is specified.
+Look into the man page for more information.

 ### EXERCISE
 The `human.chrom.sizes` contains several contigs besides the sex chromosomes